Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 8. Turn on the VMK180/VCK190 board using the power switch (SW13).

-   .. note:: For standalone images, the respective logs are displayed on the terminal.
+   .. note:: Logs for standalone images are displayed on the terminal.
 For Linux images, you can log in using user: root and pw: root after the boot-up sequence on the terminal.
 After that, run `gpiotest` on the terminal.
 You will see logs as shown in the following figure.

    .. image:: ./media/led_example_console_prints.PNG